sritchie73/NetRep/vignettes/NetRep.md

 We can use the timestamps surrounding the progress report ("100% completed") in the output to estimate the total runtime for an arbitrary number of permutations.
-It took 129 seconds to run 10 permutations per core, so 12.9 seconds per permutation per core.
-If we want to run 20,000 permutations, this will take approximately 2 hours and 15 minutes.
+It took 22 seconds to run 10 permutations per core, so 2.2 seconds per permutation per core.
+If we want to run 20,000 permutations, this will take approximately 23 minutes.
+Adding the time taken to check the input and swap datasets (\~ 4 minutes), we would allocate 30 minutes for the job.

-We will add 10% to that just to be safe: we don't want the cluster to kill our job right near the end!
-So we would allocate two and a half hours to run the analysis.
+It is always better to provide an overly cautious estimate of the job runtime so that the cluster does not cancel the job just as it is finishing.

-### Estimating the required memory
+### Estimating memory usage

-NetReps memory usage is constant, regardless of the number of threads used.
+Memory usage of `modulePreservation` depends on the total size of the test dataset, the sizes of each module that will be tested, and the number of threads.
+If `disk.matrix` objects are supplied as input **NetRep** will only keep the `data`, `correlation` and `network` matrices of one dataset in memory at any point in time.
+Each thread requires additional memory to store the network properties of each permuted module at each permutation.
+The additional memory usage of each thread depends on the sizes of the modules to be tested.

+The simplest way to run **NetRep** is to use a full node for your job: that is, set the number of threads to the number of cores on that node, and request all the memory of that node.

+If you wish to allocate less memory, you can estimate the memory requirements of **NetRep** through the same job we used to estimate runtime.
+You could then allocate the maximum memory used by this job (plus 10%).

-### Reducing runtime
+## Optimising runtime

+There are several approaches that can be used to reduce runtime.

+If your system has sufficient memory, you may see a performance improvement by running multiple instances of **NetRep** rather than parallelising over multiple threads.
+The results from these multiple jobs can then be combined using the `combineAnalyses` function.
+This is useful if you see a difference in performance between a single threaded instance vs. a multi thread instance.

+Performance may also improve by compiling R against different `BLAS` and `LAPACK` libraries prior to installation of **NetRep**.
+This requires some experimentation as different libraries will work better for different systems.

 The runtime of the permutation procedure is primarily influenced by the size of the modules and the number of samples in each test dataset.
 Permutation testing of large modules takes a much longer time than small modules; by a factor of
 $n^{2}$ for $n$ nodes.
-Datasets with many samples may also take a long time to calculate due to the increased burden on the single value decomposition calculations at each permutation.

-Runtime can be dramatically reduced by:

- 1. Excluding large modules.
- 2. Running the analysis only for a select few modules of interest instead of all network modules.
+Excluding large modules, or filtering modules to the top most connected nodes, can thus dramatically reduce runtime.
+For example, in our ouput above in the section on estimating runtime each permutation took 2.2 seconds to complete.
+By excluding modules with more than 250 nodes (12 of 37 modules) runtime was reduced to 0.12 seconds: almost a 20-fold speed increase.
- 3. Performing dimensionality reduction prior to network inference, which will reduce both the size of the overall network as well as the sizes of its modules.
+Performing dimensionality reduction prior to network inference will also have this effect.

- 4. Downsampling the test dataset to reduce the sample size for the permutation test.
+The permutation procedure will also take longer the more samples in the test dataset.
+This is due to the single value decomposition required to calculate the summary profile of each module at each permutation: this is the most computationally complex network property to calculate.
+Runtime will be dramatically reduced by setting the `data` argument to `NULL`, however this will prevent three of the seven statistics from being calculated.
+Alternatively downsampling may be employed to reduce the sample size in the test dataset.